The most convenient way to make use of surplus solar energy is to store it and consume it later.

 Virtual battery

-The electricity supplier, on the other hand, gets your electricity for free and charges you a monthly fee for the virtual battery service.
+The electricity supplier, on the other hand, gets your electricity for free and still charges you a monthly fee for the virtual battery service.

 Physical battery